 Start date: As soon as possible

-Rate of pay: $23.51 (benefits after successful completion of probation period)
+Rate of pay: $23.51, 2% increase on April 1 (benefits after successful completion of probation period)

 The Inter-Cultural Association of Greater Victoria (ICA) helps immigrants and refugees meet their social, cultural, and economic goals.
 Comprised of dedicated staff and volunteers, ICA provides language instruction, support finding housing and employment and a range of other services.
 In addition, ICA actively engages our community to strengthen connections between immigrants and those born in Canada.
 Through our work, we build a strong, diverse, and vibrant community.
 ICA is a welcoming, passionate, and energetic organization that has had a positive impact in the Greater Victoria region for nearly 50 years.